angr/angr-doc/docs/faq.md

 If you're seeing this error and it's terminating the analysis, it's probably because you don't have unicorn installed or configured correctly.
 If you're seeing this issue just in a log somewhere, it's just the oppologist kicking in and you have nothing to worry about.

+## Why is angr's CFG different from IDA's?
+Two main reasons:

+- IDA does not split basic blocks at function calls. angr will not, because they are a form of control flow and basic blocks end at control flow instructions.
+You may access the IDA-style call-joined graph with the `.supergraph` property of a function object.
+- IDA will split basic blocks if another block jumps into the middle of it.
+This is called basic block normalization, and angr does not do it by default since it is not necessary for most static analysis.
+You may enable it by passing `normalize=True` to the CFG analysis.